ERAU Prescott Linux Programming

 text represents my guess as to the minimum necessary to get started.

-If you're brand new to the Unix environment on this campus, read the
+If you're brand new to the Linux environment on this campus, read the

-access section first, then the Unix file system, followed by the basic
+access section first, then the Linux file system, followed by the basic

 other material and other sections can be read as you need them, if and

 - The basics.
 Learning a modicum of additional material beyond

 the bare minimum makes Linux more readily comprehensible and hence makes one's

 long term relationship with it more pleasant and productive.
 Linux is